 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
-Referees will also be asked to confirm that the applicant has not been radicalised so that they do not support terrorism or any form of "extremism" (see the definition of "extremism" at section 8 below).
 All referees will be sent a copy of the job description and person specification for the role for which the applicant has applied.
 If the referee is a current or previous employer, they will also be asked to confirm the following:

-- the applicant's dates of employment, salary, job title/duties, reason for leaving, performance, sickness and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be false, unsubstantiated or malicious; - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be false, unsubstantiated or malicious; and - whether the applicant could be considered to be involved in "extremism".
+- the applicant's dates of employment, salary, job title/duties, reason for leaving, performance, sickness and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be unsubstantiated, unfounded, false or malicious; - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be unsubstantiated, unfounded, false or malicious; and - whether the applicant could be considered to be involved in "extremism".